 Direct line of communication

-Recruitment statistics show that 97.4% of Fortune 500 companies use application tracking system (ATS) for resume screening and 58% of companies use AI in the hiring process.
-Chances are your application may be filtered out by ATS or AI before it reaches the hiring manager’s desk.
+Recruitment statistics show that 97.4% of Fortune 500 companies use an application tracking system (ATS) for resume screening and 58% of companies use AI in the hiring process.
+Chances are your application may be filtered out by ATS or AI before it even reaches the hiring manager’s desk.

 So, directly messaging the hiring manager increases the chances of your application being seen.
 This direct approach can also demonstrate your communication skills and confidence, which are valuable traits in most professional settings.